tewarideepak/javascript-training/notes.md

 - Default parameters allow you to set default values for function parameters.

 - If no argument is passed (or undefined is passed), the default value is used.

+# Spread Operators

+- It "spreads" or expands elements of an iterable (like arrays, objects, or strings) into individual elements.